wren1/wren1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Blabber
 - 🌱 I’m currently learning ...
-AWS
-- 👯 I’m looking to collaborate on ...
+Amazon Web Services!
 - 🤔 I’m looking for help with ...
+Amzon Web Services haha
 - 💬 Ask me about ...
 React!
 - 📫 How to reach me: ...[LinkedIn](https://www.linkedin.com/in/wren-mcpherson/) and [Gmail](mailto:wren.mcpherson@gmail.com)
 - 😄 Pronouns: ...
 She/Her